GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 ./run_all_full.sh
 ```

-To obtain a graphical report, run ``plotting_full.py`` after successfully parsing all the files with all the tools.
+To obtain a graphical report, run ``plotting_full.py`` after successfully parsing all the files with all the tools in both **our version and the original version**.
 An example of the graphical report:

 ![image](./plots/comparison_full.png?raw=true)